The Detroit Partnership: Expansion and Renaissance

 The DP, as it became known in Ann Arbor, steadily grew in its second year.
 Several smaller 'one-time events', similar to DP Day in many ways, were carried out throughout the year.
 Still, however, the focus remained on the large service day.
 The second DP Day, in March 2001, had over 1400 students register and is still considered the largest ever.

 By 2004, The Detroit Project had grown to include weekly volunteering efforts involving over 20 programs and 100-150 volunteers - metrics the organization has maintained through 2010.
 In Brightmoor, DP programs expanded into more organizations and made several lasting and special relationships.
 This led to The DP's inclusion into an enduring neighborhood coalition called the Brightmoor Alliance.

 One such important relationship was with Pastor Albert Rush at the West Outer Drive United Methodist Church (WODUMC).
 In 2005, Pastor Rush partnered with The DP for the first time to hold the 1st Annual One-Stop Shop at his Church.
 This, The DP's second large-scale event, entails the collection of food and clothing in both Ann Arbor and Detroit, extensive effort at organization and sorting of the donated goods, and, finally, the set-up of a department store "atmosphere" in the basement of WODUMC.
 On the day of the event, interested community members are offered a personal shopper as an aide navigating the aisles.

-Having establishing a strong model for service-learning partnerships in Brightmoor, The Detroit Partnership expanded its efforts into Southwest Detroit in 2004.
-The DP has built strong partnerships with a number of community organizations and schools in this united and culturally vibrant neighborhood.
-Current service projects specific to the area include adult education, ESL, and work on immigration issues.
+Having established the model for service-learning partnerships in Brightmoor, the Detroit Partnership expanded its efforts into Southwest Detroit in 2004.
+Since then, the DP has built partnerships with a number of community organizations and schools in the neighborhood, with current service projects specific to the area include adult education, ESL, and work on immigration issues.
 In 2006, DP Day included sites in this neighborhood for the first time.

-After years of success The DP had evolved as an organization, and many of its student leaders felt unfulfilled with the specific nature of much of the organization's original language and vision (first in 2006, earlier by various individuals).
+After years of success The DP evolved as an organization, and many of its student leaders felt unfulfilled with the specific nature of much of the organization's original language and vision (first in 2006, earlier by various individuals).
 Thus, on February 20, 2008, The Detroit Project officially changed its name to The Detroit Partnership to better reflect the organization's movement from an organization concentrated on one-sided service events (such as DP Day, where volunteers went en masse to work on projects to which they have never returned) to the development of programs and service learning through more intimate, and longer-lasting community partnerships (i.e. weekly programs).
 This shift did not mean an abandonment of large-scale service projects or DP Day, however, it did encourage a new frame and focus on most of the group's events.
 Ultimately, from the perspective of a student volunteer, this focus encouraged education and self-reflection throughout continual commitment (see Service Learning Ideology below).

 By 2013, the Detroit Partnership consistently provides over 30 weekly service-learning programs with approximately 230 weekly volunteers.